-- \ Extensive transition rules apply. - \\ A temporary exemption from IFRS 9 is applied for accounting periods on or after 1 January 2018.
-The overlay approach is applied when entities first apply IFRS 9. - \\\ Entities adopting IFRS 16 early have to apply IFRS 15 before or on the same date. - \\\\ Entities adopting IFRS 17 early have to apply IFRS 9 and IFRS 15 before or on the same date.
+- Extensive transition rules apply. - A temporary exemption from IFRS 9 is applied for accounting periods on or after 1 January 2018.
+The overlay approach is applied when entities first apply IFRS 9. - Entities adopting IFRS 16 early have to apply IFRS 15 before or on the same date. - Entities adopting IFRS 17 early have to apply IFRS 9 and IFRS 15 before or on the same date.
+At its April 2019 board meeting the IASB confirmed they will defer the effective date of IFRS 17 by one year from 1 January 2021 to 1 January 2022.